 Thursday, September 5

-- The taste and odor expert preliminarily identified a new chemical, benzaldehyde, that appears to be present in the drinking water from the samples submitted last week.
+- The taste and odor expert preliminarily identified a new chemical, benzaldehyde, that appears to be present in the drinking water from the samples submitted the prior week.
 All samples that contained the compound were in the post-treatment and distribution system and the odor could be detected in water prior to these sampling points.
-The expert is working with professors at Virginia Tech and Texas Tech to determine whether there might have been a chemical reaction during plant operations of a precursor chemical to precipitate benzaldehyde.
+The expert is working with professors at Virginia Tech and Texas Tech to determine whether there might have been a chemical reaction during plant operations of a precursor chemical to form benzaldehyde.

 - ODW reached out to a distributor and service technician for the RSA raw water pumps to get additional information related to pump issues experienced at the plant.
-A follow up meeting is scheduled for September 6.
+A follow-up meeting is scheduled for September 6.

-- ODW consulted with a microbiological lab to determine potential testing that would identify a microbiological source of the odor.
+- ODW consulted with a microbiological laboratory to determine potential testing that would identify a microbiological source of the odor.
 The laboratory determined it was unlikely that this event would come from a biological source given the facts of the investigation and recommended further organic chemical analysis.
 The laboratory also recommended a forensic materials scientist that could potentially link the scans already taken to a source material if it were identified depending on what the source was.

 Friday, September 6